 The signs that a patient shows vary depending on the severity of the disease.
 Some dogs and cats suffer acute severe disease and can present collapsed and unable to stand.
 Their gums are often very pale and you may also notice a yellow tinge in their eyes, mouth or skin.
 This is due to staining of the mucous membranes or skin with bilirubin which gets released into the circulation when large numbers of red blood cells are destroyed.
-The patient may be breathing fast due to the anaemia or the formation of blood clots in the lungs, which is common in cases of IMHA in dogs and cats.
-Sometimes the disease is not as severe and the signs may be milder.
+The patient may be breathing fast due to either the anaemia, or the formation of blood clots in the lungs, which is a common complication in patients with IMHA.
+Sometimes the disease is not as severe and the signs may be milder (e.g. lethargy).

 IMHA in dogs and cats can be triggered by different factors including infectious organisms, tumours and even drugs.
 It is therefore extremely important to inform your vet of any medication that your pet has recently received.
-Other tests will then be carried out to make sure that there is not an underlying disease present.
-When a cause is not found the disease is designated idiopathic or primary IMHA; this means that without an obvious case, your pet’s immune system has started destroying its own red blood cells.
+Investigations will then be recommended to make sure that there is not an underlying disease present.
+When a cause is not found, the disease is designated idiopathic (aka primary) IMHA; this means that without an obvious underlying trigger, your pet’s immune system has started destroying its own red blood cells.

 A diagnosis of IMHA in dogs and cats can often be made based on the clinical signs, blood tests and examination of a blood smear.
 Other tests should then be performed to differentiate primary IMHA from that triggered by other diseases (tumours, infections, etc).
-This is extremely important as the treatment of these conditions is very different from that of primary IMHA.
-An incorrect diagnosis will lead to poor treatment response and even death.
-Additional tests which may be carried out include X-rays, abdominal ultrasound, serological tests to check for infectious organisms and, occasionally, bone marrow biopsies.
+This is extremely important as the treatment of these conditions is often very different to that of primary IMHA.
+An incorrect diagnosis could lead to poor treatment response and even death.
+Additional tests which may be carried out include X-rays, abdominal ultrasound, serological tests to check for infectious organisms or, occasionally, bone marrow biopsies.

-If an underlying disease is present, then this should be treated.
-Successful treatment of the underlying disease often leads to resolution of IMHA.
+If an underlying disease is present, this should be treated, since successful treatment of the underlying trigger often leads to resolution of IMHA.
 In cases of idiopathic or primary IMHA in dogs and cats (where a clear cause is not present), steroids are given to suppress the immune system.
-Other drugs such as azathioprine or ciclosporin are sometimes used in conjunction with steroids, particularly in difficult or severe cases.
-Some pets will require blood transfusions to replace red blood cells.
-This is not always effective as the transfused red blood cells may also be destroyed by the immune system.
-In these cases, a synthetic haemoglobin solution called Oxyglobin™ may be used.
-Your vet may also advise using heparin or aspirin to prevent the risk of clot formation.
+Other drugs such as azathioprine or ciclosporin are sometimes used in conjunction with steroids, particularly in difficult or severe cases (or as alternative sole treatment if steroids are not well tolerated).
+Some pets will require blood transfusions to replace red blood cells, however, the benefits are sometimes short-lived as the transfused red blood cells may also be destroyed by the immune system (hence the requirement to combine with immunosuppressive therapy).
+Your vet may also advise using heparin or anti-platelet drugs to prevent the risk of clot formation.